-The scientific program for the Workshop consists of five educational formats to serve a variety of didactic needs:
+The scientific program for the 2024 Workshop will consist of four main formats to serve a variety of educational needs:

-- Office Hours provide time for individual counseling and advice on protocol and career development.
+- Personalized Mentoring Sessions provide time for one-on-one, individualized counseling and advice on protocol and career development.